 Stuffed Delicata Squash with quinoa, cranberries and pistachios make for a pretty presentation on any holiday table, or simply enjoy anytime during the season for a flavorful and filling meal!

 This is the time for winter squashes and all their wonderful flavors!
 Healthy and nutritious, these stuffed squashes are a wonderful addition the meal rotation and pair well with a simple green salad.

 This recipe can be dressed up fancy or kept simple, depending on your mood or occasion.
 Keep it to a few ingredients, while adding more to add complexity to the dish.

-I’ve made this with just six ingredients (squash, quinoa, cranberries, pistachios, oil and salt) and it was great, adding a few other components, like a bit of thyme, would give it more depth and flavor.
+I’ve made this with just a six ingredients (squash, quinoa, cranberries, pistachios, oil and salt) and it was great, but adding a few other components, like a bit of thyme and mint gives it more depth and flavor.

 Let this be a template for you to create a quinoa stuffing to your liking.
 I encourage you to play around with the ingredients adjusting to your personal tastes.

 Here’s what you’ll need to make these delicious stuffed squash recipe.
 Tips and ideas are included too!

 - Delicata squash – Delicata squash is so easy to work with and preps and cooks easily.
 If you want to change it up, arcorn squash also works well in this recipe!

 - Quinoa – Quinoa (wiki) is my favorite grain, well technically it’s a seed but can be prepared like a grain.
 It’s a complete protein, full of fiber and a good source of calcium, magnesium and iron making it a great alternative to grains.
 And it’s gluten free.
 Here I used a blend of pearl and tri-colored quinoa.
 I like blending the two so there is just a few specks of the darker quinoa, but one color would be fine.